christianhansonn/PortfolioProject/README.md

 ## <a id="JS">Node.js</a>

 * For Node.js, I have created automated quality assurance / regression tests using Playwright.

+   * You can find this document in the [Playwright Test Case Automation](https://github.com/christianhansonn/PortfolioProject/blob/main/playwrightTestLoop.spec.js) file.

 ## <a id="HTML">Portfolio Website</a>